titoBouzout/komodo-komodin-git/readme.md

-Use this extension on Linux or Mac OSX to add Git commands to Komodo Edit
+Use this extension on Linux or Mac to add Git commands to Komodo.

 Introduction: